-e. gross negligence of the injured employee, including horseplay or other willful behavior, f. disobedience by the injured employee of instructions, whether verbal or written, from the employer with instruction, which if followed, would reasonably prevent or significantly reduce the likelihood of the injury or death, g. work performed by or as an independent contractor, h. injury or death of an employee of a subcontractor or independent contractor whether insured or uninsured for workers' compensation liability even though the injury may occur on the Reservation, i. activities of the employee during meal/lunch/dinner breaks while off employer's premises, j. the employee's failure, prior to commencement of employment, to disclose a physical condition which prevented the employee from safely performing the work for which the employee was hired and which was a substantial contributing factor to the injury, k. environmental illness, or chemical sensitivity caused by agents to which the general public at the employer's premises are exposed, m. an injury or illness secondary to a psychiatric condition, n. the natural deterioration of tissue, organ, or other body part, o. voluntary participation in an employer-sponsored recreation or fitness activity, p. injuries caused by the act of a third person intended to injure the employee because of reasons personal to the employee that are not directed against the employee as an employee or because of the employment.
+- (f) disobedience by the injured employee of instructions, whether verbal or written, from the employer with instruction, which if followed, would reasonably prevent or significantly reduce the likelihood of the injury or death, - (g) work performed by or as an independent contractor, - (h) injury or death of an employee of a subcontractor or independent contractor whether insured or uninsured for workers' compensation liability even though the injury may occur on the Reservation, - (i) activities of the employee during meal/lunch/dinner breaks while off employer's premises, - (j) the employee's failure, prior to commencement of employment, to disclose a physical condition which prevented the employee from safely performing the work for which the employee was hired and which was a substantial contributing factor to the injury, - (k) environmental illness, or chemical sensitivity caused by agents to which the general public at the employer's premises are exposed, - (l) idiopathic injury, meaning an injury or condition arising from an obscure or unknown cause. - (m) an injury or illness secondary to a psychiatric condition, - (n) the natural deterioration of tissue, organ, or other body part, - (o) voluntary participation in an employer-sponsored recreation or fitness activity, - (p) injuries caused by the act of a third person intended to injure the employee because of reasons personal to the employee that are not directed against the employee as an employee or because of the employment.